marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-### What is Liveness and Readiness?
+### Liveness and Readiness Probes

 Kubernetes health checks are divided into liveness and readiness probes.

-Kubernetes is focusing on running containers in production.
-Production means that we need a way to ensure pods are actually running and healthy.
+For running in production, Kubernetes needs a way to ensure pods are actually running and healthy.

 ---